vrrayz/girliestore_9ja_be/README.md

 User Order Product
 Store Owner / Admin View Order(s)
 Store Owner / Admin Starts Processing the Order

+Add a Subcategory model and link it to the Category model A Category can have a sub category or not(optional) CRUD for Subcategories
 **********************************

 ************** Finished **************